 - The Inn at Spanish Bay – Peppoli at Pebble Beach, Roy’s at Pebble Beach, STICKS, Traps, The Lobby Lounge, and Stave Wine Cellar

 - additional dining – Soyglass Grill, and Pebble Beach Market*

 * reimbursement of gate fee not provided for this restaurant

-Make a stop at the famous Lone Cypress – a Western icon, the Lone Cypress is one of the most photographed trees in North America.
-It stands on a granite hillside off the 17 Mile Drive and is 250 years old.
+A Western icon, the Lone Cypress is one of the most photographed trees in North America.
+It stands on a granite hillside off the drive and is at least 250 years old.
 The cypress tree has been scarred by fire and has been held in place with cables for 65 years now.

 The Lone Cypress, which was the midpoint of the original drive is one of the most photographed trees in the world.

 11. Stop at Pescadero Point/ Ghost Tree – a must-see!